Curves are algebraic $K(\pi,1)$: theoretical and practical aspects: Most curves are schemes

-\begin{theorem} Let $X$ be a connected curve over a separably closed field $k$.
+\begin{prop} Let $X$ be a connected curve over an algebraically closed field $k$.
 If the geometric genus of every irreducible component of $X$ is nonzero then $X$ is a $K(\pi,1)$ scheme and, for any prime number $\ell$ invertible in $k$, a pro-$\ell$ $K(\pi,1)$ scheme. \begin{proof} We may suppose that $X$ is reduced, since the canonical map $X_{\rm red}\to X$ is a universal homeomorphism.
 Let $X^+\to X$ be the seminormalisation map \cite[0EUT]{stacks}.
-This map is a universal homeomorphism \cite[0EUS]{stacks}, so $X$ is a $K(\pi,1)$ if and only if $X^+$ is a $K(\pi,1)$.
-Therefore, we may replace $X$ with $X^+$, which has at worst multicross singularities \cite[§2, Cor.
-1]{davis_seminorm}, and assume in the remainder of this proof that $X$ has at worst multicross singularities.
+This map is a universal homeomorphism \cite[0EUS]{stacks}, so we may replace $X$ with $X^+$, which has at worst multicross singularities \cite[§2, Cor.
+1, (2)]{davis_seminorm}, and assume in the remainder of this proof that $X$ has at worst multicross singularities.
 Let $\LL$ be a lisse sheaf of $\ZZ/n\ZZ$-modules on $X$, with $n$ invertible in $k$.
-Consider an étale Galois covering $Y\to X$ which trivialises $\LL$. \Cref{cor:morphH1zero} ensures that $\HH^i(X,\LL)\to \HH^i(Y\nt,\LL|_{Y\nt})$ is zero for any integer $i\geqslant 1$, and proposition \ref{prop:condKpi1} concludes.
+Consider a Galois covering $Y\to X$ which trivialises $\LL$. \Cref{cor:morphH1zero} ensures that $\HH^i(X,\LL)\to \HH^i(Y\nt,\LL|_{Y\nt})$ is zero for any integer $i\geqslant 1$, and \Cref{prop:condKpi1} concludes.
 In case $n=\ell$ is prime and the sheaf $\LL$ is $\ell$-monodromic, we may suppose that $\Aut(Y|X)$ is an $\ell$-group.
-Then $\Aut(Y\lt|X)$ is still an $\ell$-group, which proves that $X$ is also a pro-$\ell$ $K(\pi,1)$. \end{proof} \end{theorem}
+Then $\Aut(Y\lt|X)$ is still an $\ell$-group, which proves that $X$ is also a pro-$\ell$ $K(\pi,1)$. \end{proof} \end{prop}